Helga151/Portfolio/README.md

 # Portfolio

-Various smaller projects mainly for univeristy or high school
+Various smaller projects mainly for univeristy and high school